These summertime gin and tonic cocktails will make the living EASY! Simple and reliable G&T made Three Ways!

 - In a cocktail shaker muddle rosemary with grapefruit juice, add gin, ice and shake.

-- Strain into a short glass and top with tonic water.
+- Strain into a short glass with more ice and top with tonic water.
 Garnish with a rosemary sprig.